WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

-The key to meeting these needs is to provide an individual services across time and space, in a way that avoids duplication and provides for continuity of care (medically)--in other words, persistent correlatable claims.
+The key to meeting these needs is to provide an individual services across time and space, in a way that avoids duplication and provides for continuity of care (medically)--in other words, persistent correlatable identifier - along with records associated with it.
 An independent organization can issue these with the consent of the individual client, achieving this result for the client without compromising her privacy.
 Thus avoiding touching the formal state systems that she mistrusts.